ropensci/roweb3/content/blog/2023-03-30-r-universe-stars-3-en/index.md

 > R-Universe is magic for me.

-Remember that the R Universe generates the installers of all the packages that belong to the universe for different operating systems, and there are no limits on the package size.
-One of the platform's objectives is to make it easier to publish and discover R packages.
+Remember that R Universe generates binaries for different operating systems for all packages that belong to the universe, with no limit on the package size.
+One of the platform’s objectives is to make it easier to publish and install R packages.

 In the following video, Athanasia explains in more detail the development of their Life Brain project, how they use R to organize and work with information, and how R-Universe allowed them to organize and share all their packages.